Li-Jiayi-hahaha/SQL-query-comparison/readme.md

 # SQL Query Comparison

-This is a copied version of group project.
+This is a backup version of our group project.

 ## Set up for database